owtf/wafbypasser/README.md

 HTTP Parameter Pollution
 ASP mode
-This mode is spliting the payload at the comma ',' character and it is sending it to a different variable
+This mode is splitting the payload at the comma ',' character and it is sending it to a different variable

 python wafbypasser.py -t http://127.0.0.1/xss.php -pl hpp.txt --contains 'whatever' --hpp_param_name xss --hpp_source url --hpp_attack_method asp -X GET